KClaassen/AroundTheWorld/README.md

 Trip part is like a initiary, users can add there upcoming trips and some info about that trip and users can add images from camera or gallery to that trip

+App is created by using MVVM Architecture, using Coroutines, Room, Firebase Login, RestCountries.eu API and intents to access Camera and Gallery